 Fudō-dachi, the ready stance, is a modified form of parade rest.
-When not engaged in any other action, students are to stand in this default position.
+Students are to stand in this default position when not engaged in any other action.

 Your feet face straight forward.
-The outside edges of your feet are exactly shoulder-width apart.
-(That is,your feet are directly underneath your shoulders.)
+The outside edges of your feet are exactly shoulder-width apart (i.e., your feet are directly underneath your shoulders).
 Your bodyweight is evenly divided between both legs.
 Your knees are slightly bent, not locked.
 Locking your knees will slow you down, since it adds an extra step (i.e., unlock knees) to anything reaction that follows.
 Your back is straight -- no slouching -- with your chin up.
 Ready stance vaguely feels like sitting on the edge of a barstool.

 [photo of fudo-dachi from the front and side. use paint to draw lines to illustrate shoulder-width.]

 - Typically, you do step into ready stance; you snap into it using a nami ashi.